Nesma-Osama/Process-Scheduler-/README.md

 ### Process States
 ```
 1-NEW : A process that has been created but not arrived yet
-2-RDY : A process that has arrived and was moved to ready queue
+2-RDY : A process that has arrived and was moved to the ready queue
 3-RUN : A process being served by CPU
-4-BLK : A process asked a I/O
+4-BLK : A process asked a I/O request
 5-TRM : A process that has finished execution
 ```